Using Private and Public Assessments in Security Information Sharing Agreements: Information Sharing Game Model

 We assume the evidence available to firm $i$, and hence the resulting belief $b_{ij}$, is private to firm $i$, and independent of all other beliefs.
 Specifically, $b_{ij}, \forall i\neq j$ are i.i.d. samples of a Bernoulli random variable (with parameter $\alpha$ or $\epsilon$ depending on $r_j$).

-\subsubsection{Imperfect Public Monitoring.}
+\subsubsection{Imperfect Public Monitoring}

-Alternatively, consider an independent entity (the government, a white hat, or a research group), referred to as \emph{the monitor}, who assesses the comprehensiveness of firms' disclosure decisions, and publicly reveals the results.
+Alternatively, consider an independent entity (the government, a white hat, or a research group), {commonly agreed on by the members of the information sharing agreement}, and referred to as \emph{the monitor}, who assesses the comprehensiveness of firms' disclosure decisions, and publicly announces the results.
 We assume the distribution of the beliefs $\{b_{01}, \ldots, b_{0N}\}$ formed by the monitor is:

 where the distributions $\pi(b_{0j} | r_j)$ follow \eqref{eq:private-mon}, with $\epsilon$ and $\alpha$ interpreted similarly.
-Note that the monitoring technology of the monitor, i.e. $(\alpha, \epsilon)$, may in general be more accurate than that available to the firms.\footnote{It is worth mentioning that the binary beliefs are assumed for ease of exposition; the results of the subsequent sections continue to hold if the monitoring technology has finitely many outputs.}
+Note that the monitoring technology of the monitor, i.e. $(\alpha, \epsilon)$, may in general be more accurate than that available to the firms. {It is worth mentioning that the binary beliefs are assumed for ease of exposition; the results of the subsequent sections continue to hold if the monitoring technology has finitely many outputs.}